21centuryweather/21st-Century-Weather-Software-Wiki/python/concurrent_futures.md

 To submit a test script to the PBS queue, after cloning the repository to a working directory on `gadi`:
 1. Edit the package 'environment file' `solar_example/env.sh` to change the definition of the `ROOT` directory.
 2. Edit the package 'configuration file' `solar_example/config.py` to specify the input and output directories.
 3. Edit the script `solar_example/scripts/concurrent_test.sh.qsub`

 You will need substitute your current working directory, and change the location of the standard out and standard error log files (`#PBS -o <filename>` and `#PBS -e <filename>`)

 :::{note}

-You will have to be a member of project `rv74` to run this code as-is to read the satellite irradiance data.
+You need to be a member of NCI project `rv74` to run this code as-is to read the satellite irradiance data.
 :::

 Then submit the task: